 - Users can take the output in a text file or HTML format.

-Terminology is a great Linux Terminal Tool with a unique feature of practical file preview system.
+Terminology is a great Linux Terminal Tool with a unique feature of a practical file preview system.
 Terminology automatically identifies the clickable link and shows exact paths for files.

 Practical file previews in the terminal